lisp-docs/process-dpans3r/output/chap-22/cc-e-dictionary/_print-lines_variable.md

 This notation is used to increase the likelihood that the *Lisp reader* will signal an error if an attempt is later made to read the abbreviated output.
-Note however that if the truncation occurs in a *string*, as in "This string has been trunc..", the problem situation cannot be detected later and no such error will be signaled.
+Note however that if the truncation occurs in a <GlossaryTerm styled={true} term={"string"}><i>string</i></GlossaryTerm>, as in "This string has been trunc..", the problem situation cannot be detected later and no such error will be signaled.